-The Junior League of Memphis (JLM) is pleased to announce that we have selected to award qualified applicants our annual Scholarships Awards for the 2018-2019 academic year.
+The Junior League of Memphis (JLM) is pleased to announce that we are now accepting applications for our annual Scholarships Awards for the 2020-2021 academic year.
 This year, up to $10,000 will be awarded to deserving female students who are striving to pursue a college degree.
 Applicants must exhibit leadership qualities and have a strong volunteer history.

 The Junior League of Memphis Scholarship Award Program will award $10,000 in college scholarships to three female high school seniors.
 The first-place winner will receive a one-time $5,000 scholarship.
 Second and third place winners will each receive a one-time $2,500 scholarship.
 The scholarship is paid in two disbursements, once in the fall and once in the spring.